awsdocs/aws-codepipeline-user-guide/doc_source/approvals.md

 + You want someone to perform manual quality assurance testing on the latest version of an application, or to confirm the integrity of a build artifact, before it is released\.
 + You want someone to review new or updated text before it is published to a company website\.

-## Configuration Options for Manual Approval Actions in CodePipeline<a name="approvals-configuration-options"></a>
+## Configuration options for manual approval actions in CodePipeline<a name="approvals-configuration-options"></a>

 CodePipeline provides three configuration options you can use to tell approvers about the approval action\.

 **Publish Approval Notifications** You can configure an approval action to publish a message to an Amazon Simple Notification Service topic when the pipeline stops at the action\.
 Amazon SNS delivers the message to every endpoint subscribed to the topic\.
-You must use a topic created in the same AWS region as the pipeline that will include the approval action\.
+You must use a topic created in the same AWS Region as the pipeline that will include the approval action\.
 When you create a topic, we recommend you give it a name that will identify its purpose, in formats such as `MyFirstPipeline-us-east-2-approval`\.

 When you publish approval notifications to Amazon SNS topics, you can choose from formats such as email or SMS recipients, SQS queues, HTTP/HTTPS endpoints, or AWS Lambda functions you invoke using Amazon SNS\.
 For information about Amazon SNS topic notifications, see the following topics:
 + [What Is Amazon Simple Notification Service?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)